marekjm/ngmake/README.markdown

 1. target's dependencies (`['first/dependency', 'second/dependency']`) bound to `dependencies` variable,

 Bound variables are visible only inside target's body.
+Steps are separate by commas.
+Target body is terminated by a full stop.

 *More advanced example*